 FEMA Flood Zone Map

 Knowing your flood zone is important when buying flood insurance.
 However, even if you live outside a designated flood zone you may still be at risk.
-According to FEMA, more than 20% of flood insurance claims fall outside a flood zone.
+According to FEMA, more than 20% of flood insurance claims fall outside of a flood zone.
 As an example, in a recent flood in Michigan only 8% of homes damaged had flood insurance.
 Since homeowner policies don’t typically cover flood damage, most of the cost of repair fell to the homeowners.
 Use our Flood Zone Map below to find out if you're in, or near, a flood zone!

 Find out if you're in a flood zone!
 Remember, even if you're just outside a flood, "No Flood Zone" does not equal "No Risk"!